bessinnica/Loc-markdig-azuredocs-test/articles/visual-studio/vs-storage-webjobs-getting-started-queues.md

 To write a function that creates a new queue message, use the **Queue** attribute.
 Like **QueueTrigger**, you pass in the queue name as a string or you can [set the queue name dynamically](#how-to-set-configuration-options).

 ### String queue messages
 The following non-async code sample creates a new queue message in the queue named "outputqueue" with the same content as the queue message received in the queue named "inputqueue".
-(For async functions use **IAsyncCollector<T>** as shown later in this section.)
+(For async functions use <strong>IAsyncCollector<T></strong> as shown later in this section.)

         public static void CreateQueueMessage(
             [QueueTrigger("inputqueue")] string queueMessage,